Ever seen a waterbird with fishing line entanglement, around its leg or wing perhaps, and thought there was no hope for it because it can still fly?

 Because these birds share their habitat we humans love to go boating and fishing in, pelicans, silver gulls, crested terns and penguins are just a few of the species that suffer fishing-line entanglements and accidental hooking.
 You can read our report on the Impacts of Recreational Fishing on Estuarine Birdlife on the Far North Coast of New South Wales, which gives a representative sample of what we see around the country.

-Our members are also very active in the protection of important shorebird foraging and breeding areas, and hold grave concerns for the future of migratory waders.
+Our members are also very active in the protection of important shorebird foraging and breeding areas, and can educate groups on conservation and protection of migratory waders.
+Shorebird identification workshops are available at cost on request.
+Enquire now!

-We are active in our communities running awareness and education programs to all ages through our street stalls and visits to schools and community groups.
+We are active in our communities running awareness and education programs to all ages through social media.
 We also connect with the thousands of visitors to our WildlifeLink Sanctuary and coastal education centre each year.
-You can book a tour of our seabird and sea turtle rehabilitation facility in Ballina by contacting our head office.
+You can book a tour of the Ballina Byron Sea Turtle Hospital in Ballina by contacting our head office.
+Tours are for ten or more guests and cost $7 per person.
+Enquire about our morning teas and lunch tours for an extra cost.